Aether-FGFS/Bombable-Objects/README.md

  Beware !!!
 Some AI objects may shoot AA guns at you.

- You can find WWII Historic scenario for Multiplayer use under AI folder.
+ You can find WWII Historic scenario and Vietnam War scenario for Multiplayer use under AI folder.
- Run it, to get targets at same location as your friends.
-You can run some moving vehicles or scenery around you, before activating WWII Scenario, to get some extra targets.
+  After installation run it as AI Scenario , to get targets at same location as your friends.
+Info is included in description.

  Remember that war is disaster for regular people and soldiers.